 A few days ago, aBlogtoWatch (formerly aBlogtoRead) hit the 2,500 posts milestone.
 It was only about a year ago that we celebrated our 2,000 posts milestone - with that really cool graphic I so enjoyed.
 In the last year a lot has happened over here at aBlogtoWatch - it still feels funny using the new name as it is less than a month old at the time of writing this.
 During that time I have been interviewed in a lot of places, referenced in some major magazines and publications, and more or less sort of went mainstream.
 One reason aBlogtoRead as a name was retired was because the site for years now really hasn't been the niche watch lover blog for horologists only, but something a bit larger.

-Typically this would be the time when someone in my position would thank everyone involved, say it has been amazing, and promise you all sorts of cool stuff for the future.
+Typically, this would be the time when someone in my position would thank everyone involved, say it has been amazing, and promise you all sorts of cool stuff for the future.
 The more I read that stuff the less it sounds sincere.
-Of course everyone involved in the site such as my developer, designers, and the contributing writers are highly valued.
+Of course, everyone involved in the site such as our developer, Kristin, who wears many hats, the designers, and the contributing writers are highly valued.
 And if I need to promise you cool stuff in the future - that basically means I have nothing planned.
 Instead of all that I am going to open up a little and briefly talk about some of the more difficult to understand elements of running a watch blog that even many of our most dedicated readers might not understand.

 A good place to read more about the details behind what it is like being a watch blogger is the Ariel Adams AMA on Reddit.
 Reddit has a rather astute watch lover sub-Reddit over at /r/Watches.
 They asked me to participate in an AMA (ask me anything) session.
 It was a good opportunity to interact with more readers and clear up a range of questions, but there are a few more things I'd like to say.